-It is an honor to serve as superintendent of the Woodland Public Schools since 2007.
-Woodland has been a great place for my own children to grow and learn.
-It is a community that I have grown to love and am proud to call it my home.
-My driving goal is to see our school board vision become a reality for each child.
+It is with mixed emotions that I am retiring from Woodland Public Schools at the end of June 2024.
+Woodland Public Schools has been my professional home for seventeen years.
+It has been a great place for my own children to grow and learn.
+It is a community that I have grown to love and make my home.
+My driving goal throughout my tenure has been to see our school board's vision become a reality for each child.

-My adult working life has been committed to public education.
+I am deeply committed to public education.
 I am passionate about the purpose, mission, and work of public schools as a pillar of our democracy.
-I have taught in a one-room schoolhouse in a remote Alaskan village, taught first-grade in the Puget Sound area, and served as an elementary principal, assistant superintendent and superintendent.
+I have taught in a one-room schoolhouse in a remote Alaskan village, taught first grade in the Puget Sound area, and served as an elementary principal, assistant superintendent, and superintendent.

-I hold a Bachelors degree in Business, a Bachelors degree in education, and a Masters degree in Educational Leadership.
+I hold a bachelor's degree in Business, and another in education.
+A Master's degree in Educational Leadership, and.
 I have completed extensive post-graduate education and hold a superintendent’s certificate.

 Janice was raised in Woodland and attended Woodland schools.
-After graduating Woodland High School, she focused her attentions on raising a family and working to the banking field.
-Currently she is the owner and operator of a local business.
+After graduating from Woodland High School, she focused her attention on raising a family and working to the banking field.
+Currently. she is the owner and operator of a local business.
 Janice and her husband currently have four children who have all graduated from Woodland's schools.

 "As a parent and member of the community, I remain very interested in our children's education in our fast-growing School District."

 Jeff Wray attended and graduated from the Kennewick School District in Kennewick, Washington.
 After high school, he focused on his career before later earning a bachelor’s degree in education from Washington State University.
-Wray’s family, his wife and three children moved to the Woodland area a little more than two-and-a-half-years ago.
+Wray’s family, his wife and two children moved to the Woodland area in 2017

 “I want a way to give back to the Woodland, a community that welcomed me with open arms.
 I love and appreciate the small-town feel Woodland offers and serving on the school board seemed like a good fit with my skill set.”